-The visitor parking is on the same level as our practice, with two mobility parking bays.
+The visitor parking is on the ground floor, with mobility parking bays.

-If visitor parking is full, we also have allocated car spaces labelled ‘Aurum’ and they are near the entrance to the carpark.
+If visitor parking is full, we also have allocated car space labelled ‘Aurum Health Care’ and it is located in the Building B carpark.

 How do I make an appointment?